 Step 4: Attach the clip to the side of the shoe

 The clip is attached to the side of the shoe.
-It's quite tight, to make sure it stays into place during your run.
+It's quite tight, to make sure it stays in place during your run.
 If you're having trouble attaching this clip, it often helps to first place it somewhat more forward and then slide it back to make sure it's securely fastened.

 Step 5: Insert the original running shoe insole back into the shoe